 I am a Bangsarian & I’m not breaking the bank

-I’ve continued to practise this ‘trade-off’ mentality.
+And I have continued to practise this ‘trade-off’ mentality when it comes to my accomodation choices.
 Late last year, I had a major decision to make – I required a new rental unit as my existing lease was ending in December 2017.
 Living near the city centre is a must for me as I work at Mid Valley and I can’t deal with a long commute as it drains my energy and wastes valuable time, besides discouraging me from maintaining a regular workout schedule.

 By making a short commute my priority, it has enabled me to be to a more productive employee and increase my earning power over the past few years.

 Obviously, rent isn’t cheap in the city centre but since a long commute (and high transportation cost) is a no-no for me, I was ready to trade-off on a few luxuries to achieve my lodging goal.
-I did achieve this as I secured a room in an old apartment building just 400m away from the Bangsar LRT and 5 minutes away from my office!
+And achieve I did – I secured a room in an old apartment building just 400m away from the Bangsar LRT and 5 minutes away from my office!

 Here are the trade-offs: